Shail-Shouryya/Increasing-Awareness/README.md

 * [Achieving Financial Independence On A Modest Income: $40,000 In Manhattan](https://www.financialsamurai.com/achieving-financial-independence-on-a-modest-income/) - Financial Samurai
 * [Productivity Isn’t About Time Management.
 It’s About Attention Management.](https://www.nytimes.com/2019/03/28/smarter-living/productivity-isnt-about-time-management-its-about-attention-management.html) - The New York Times, By Adam Grant; March 28, 2019
   * “Time management” is not a solution — it’s actually part of the problem.
+* [Getting Ahead - Thinking Like a Pilot Can Help You Bounce Back From Any Mistake—Here's How](https://www.themuse.com/advice/think-like-a-pilot-learn-from-mistakes-at-work) - the Ladders, by Stav Ziv

 ### Nutrition
 * [7 Best Food Pairings That Fight Inflammation in 2019](https://www.prevention.com/food-nutrition/g20514837/7-food-pairings-that-fight-inflammation/) - Prevention, By Leah Polakoff; Jun 4, 2019